Paul Chalfin

-Paul Chalfin (1874-1959) was an artist and interior designer with an interest in architecture, most known for his work on Villa Vizcaya.
-Paul was openly gay; his longtime partner was Louis Koons.
+Paul Chalfin (1874-1959) was an artist and interior designer with an interest in architecture, best known for his work at Villa Vizcaya.
+Chalfin was openly gay; his longtime partner was Louis Koons.

 Early life

 Paul Chalfin was born in New York City on November 2, 1874, to Colonel Samuel Fletcher Chalfin and Jane Voorhees (Connolly) Chalfin.
-Chalfin began studying at Harvard University in 1894; he left after two years to become an artist, enrolling at the Art Students League of New York to study painting.
+Chalfin entered Harvard College in 1894 but left after two years to become an artist, enrolling at the Art Students League of New York to study painting.
 After graduating in 1898, he was accepted at the École des Beaux-Arts in Paris, where he studied painting with Jean-Léon Gérôme, a historic genre painter who had previously taught Thomas Eakins.
 Chalfin possessed excellent taste in building design and used his extensive observation of European buildings and monuments, and liked being mistaken for an architect, but he never studied or obtained a degree in architecture, nor did he ever work as an architect.

 Career

 In 1899, while studying in Paris, Chalfin traveled to Italy.
 In 1902, he received honorable mention for the Lazarus Scholarship for his mural painting on the subject of spring.

 Chalfin returned to Massachusetts in 1903 to succeed Walter T. Cabot as Curator of Chinese and Japanese art at the Museum of Fine Arts in Boston.
 While curator, he published a 27-paged catalogue entitled 'Japanese wood carvings, architectural and decorative fragments from temples and palaces’.

 In 1905, the Lazarus Scholarship committee granted him a three-year scholarship to study mural painting in Italy, and, in 1906, Chalfin moved to Rome where he lived at the American Academy.
 Over the next three years, Chalfin split his time between Rome, Florence, Venice and Paris, studying and copying the works of Piranesi, Fra Angelico and Tiepolo, as well as copying a lunette by Jacopo Pontormo at a villa in Florence, most likely Vertumnus and Pomona.
-His final month abroad was in Paris, completing his scholarship by painting a large decorative panel entitle The Poet in 1908.
+His final month abroad was in Paris, completing his scholarship by painting a large decorative panel entitled The Poet in 1908.
 In 1909, in honor of his work, the American Academy in Rome named Chalfin a fellow.